justgage/bubpub.js/README.md

 BUBPUB.JS
 =========
-_a pubsub(ish) library that allows you to tie actions to events in a bubbling non-duplicating an non-blocking way._
+_a pubsub(ish) library that allows you to tie actions to events in a bubbling, non-duplicating, and non-blocking way._

 __bubbling?__
 Meaning if you call a child event every parent event gets called.